Rice bran oil: Research

 Rice bran oil consumption has been found to significantly decrease total cholesterol (TC), LDL-C and triglyceride (TG) levels.

 Uses

 Rice bran oil is an edible oil which is used in various forms of food preparation.
 It is also the basis of some vegetable ghee.
 Rice bran wax, obtained from rice bran oil, is used as a substitute for carnauba wax in cosmetics, confectionery, shoe creams, and polishing compounds.

 Isolated γ-oryzanol from rice bran oil is available in China as an over-the-counter drug, and in other countries as a dietary supplement.
 There is no meaningful evidence supporting its efficacy for treating any medical condition.

+Comparison to other vegetable oils

+Properties of vegetable oilsv; t; e; The nutritional values are expressed as percent (%) by mass of total fat.